wesleysee/dynamix/README.md

 #### Screenshots

 The main screen shows the different devices in separate tabs.
-Click on the header to move between them.
+The current screen is updated in real-time.
+Click on the tab header to move between screens.

 ![](/screenshots/main-array.png)

-The operation of the array (e.g. parity-check) can be viewed in real-time.
-Note the disabling of buttons!
+The operation of the array (e.g. parity-check) can be viewed in real-time as well.
+When a parity-check is ongoing the statusbar at the bottom shows the current status.
+Note also the disabling of buttons to avoid accidental mis-clicking!

 ![](/screenshots/main-paritycheck.png)

 Settings are logically grouped.
-Easier to find your way.
+This not only removes the clutter of a busy screen, but makes it also easier to find your way.

 ![](/screenshots/settings.png)